 Collecting seeds from flowers is another task to add to your January gardening jobs, or buy and sow your own to reduce ‘plant miles’.
-Use local garden centers and reuse old compost bags to warm the soil and keep tools sharp and clean to prolong their life and prevent diseases spreading.
+Use local garden centers and reuse old compost bags to warm the soil.

-You can save more money by following our advice on how to take cuttings from plants so you can propagate plants and nurture them through winter in a greenhouse, mini greenhouse or light windowsill indoors.
+You can save more money by following our advice on how to take cuttings from plants – that way, you can propagate and nurture them through winter in a greenhouse, mini greenhouse or light windowsill indoors.

-I love the festive season, but I’m also driven to despair by the piles of packaging and discarded wrapping paper that accumulate afterwards.
+I love the festive season, but I’m also driven to despair by the piles of packaging and discarded wrapping paper that accumulate afterward.

-Luckily the garden is an excellent facility for using and reusing the commercial detritus that is part and parcel of the modern-day Christmas and Thanksgiving.
-Give these simple ideas a go for your January gardening jobs:
+Luckily, the garden is an excellent facility for using and reusing the commercial detritus that is part and parcel of the modern-day Christmas and Thanksgiving.
+Give these simple ideas a go:

 - Cardboard boxes and black plastic can be flattened out and spread on soil to suppress weeds and start warming the ground in advance of early sowing and planting.